-Driving time Coldwater to Gargantua

-- Slow drivers 50 minutes

-- Fast drivers 30 minutes Hiking Gargantua to Rhyolite - 3% to 4%

-Rhyolite to Buckshot Creek - 4 to 5 hrs Buckshot to Beatty Cove - 11⁄2 to 2 hrs Beatty Cove to Baldhead River - 3 to 31⁄2

-Baldhead to Coldwater - 2 to 21 hrs
+Driving time Coldwater to Gargantua - Slow drivers 50 minutes - Fast drivers 30 minutes Hiking Gargantua to Rhyolite - 32/4 to 41/2 hrs Rhyolite to Buckshot Creek - 4 to 5 hrs Buckshot to Beatty Cove - 11/2 to 2 hrs Beatty Cove to Baldhead River - 3 to 31/2 hrs Baldhead to Coldwater - 2 to 21/2 hrs

 It should be stressed that the coastal trail is not recommended for the novice backpacker, nor is it the place to carry more than is essential as there are some long steep climbs (where long legs are often an asset).
 However, if you want to explore the rugged shore of Lake Superior, this is where you can see some of its most beautiful scenery.
-There are many picturesque lookouts, fascinating rock formations and views of crystal clear Birds are usually more evident from their songs than by sightings.
+There are many picturesque lookouts, fascinating rock formations and views of crystal clear Birds are usually more evident water. from their songs than by sightings.
 Some chipmunks and a snake were seen but the only large mammal spotted was a bear on the Gargantua Road.